APPRENTICESHIP/WWOOF TIME FRAME:

 We require a firm commitment for the time an apprentice is with us, preferably from kidding season in the middle of May through middle of October.
 Shorter apprenticeship of two months is possible if space allows.
 Apprentices are scheduled to help with key work for 10 to 11 hours/day for 3 days a week and 3 days of 6 hours/day (around 50 hrs/wk) with one definite day off (typically Sunday) and the weekly schedule can vary – generally apprentices will have quite a bit of free time four days a week to either explore the farm, go for a swim or kayak on our shoreline or take in the area.
 More hours are expected during key times such as Blue Hill Fair (Labor Day weekend), Common Ground Fair (late September) and on our three Open Creamery Day weekends (May/July/October).

-WWOOF volunteers have a much lighter schedule — 6 hours /day for 3 days a week (Mon., Weds., Fri.) and 4 hours/day for 3 days a week (Tues., Thurs., Sat.) with Sundays off with the exception of Open Farm/Creamery Days (in which case Monday would be off instead).
+WWOOF volunteers have a much lighter schedule — 4 hours /day (typically 7am to 11am) for 6 days a week with Sundays off with the exception of Open Farm/Creamery Days (in which case Monday would be off instead).
+While WWOOF volunteers are exclusively focused on animal chores and maintenance of farm during their work block, they are more than welcome to join us in other activities in their off time if their interests lie there.

 We are a dairy farm that makes all our milk into value-added products, so there are equal times of inside processing and outside livestock care for apprentices, although WWOOFers are focused primarily on livestock care and outside tasks.
 Our apprentice(s) will have, within a month of being here, four milking shifts that they are responsible for doing and will be expected to assist with kiddings with Lisa even during off hours, although time will be given off to make up for this in the event it comes to pass.
 The apprentice(s) will also be trained for farm sitting for four weekends.
 We try to be as flexible as possible regarding time off to visit family, attend workshops, etc., and encourage our apprentices to attend all MOFGA workshops for apprentices, but do need apprentices to be fully-focused and committed during their scheduled hours.